memopemo/LegendOfDipc/design-doc/obtainables.md

 - Extends the movement range that the player has while jumping, for example, jumping over longer gaps
 - Does not work when jumping off ledges
+- Keeps direction when jumping.
+Cannot change direction, only move forwards.

 ### Tape Measurer